-Today we celebrate Juneteenth.
+On Monday we will be celebrating Juneteenth.
 Within the African American community, Juneteenth is known as a second “Independence Day”.
 It is a holiday that commemorates the June 19, 1865 announcement of the abolition of slavery in Texas, and more generally the emancipation of African American slaves throughout the Confederate South.
 This was more than two years after President Lincoln signed the Emancipation Proclamation.
-With continued racism in our country, it’s especially important to recognize this day of freedom and continue to pray for change.
-We are featuring a special speaker for an anti-racism retreat in August at the Center.
-Click here to learn more.
+With continued acts of racism in our country, it’s especially important to recognize this day of freedom and continue to pray for change.

 Shake Us From Our Slumber